 Terminal Storage capacity m3 Emission capacity bcm/year Number of active shippers Available primary capacity to contract?
-Regasific ation use ratio (% 2010) Services offered Applied CAM Applied CMP Revithoussa 135117 5 3 Yes 26% Basic Service (slot): unload, regasification and storage First Come First Served UIOLI and capacity transfers among users a) Infrastructures description and ratios
+Regasific ation use ratio (% 2009) Services offered Applied CAM Applied CMP Revithoussa 135117 5 3 Yes 24% Basic Service (slot): unload, regasification and storage First Come First Served UIOLI and capacity transfers among users a) Infrastructures description and ratios

-1.10 Italy
+3.5 Italy

 Italy has two operating LNG terminals: Panigaglia and Rovigo (offshore).
 The Panigaglia terminal was built in 1971, it has a limited import capacity of 3.6 Bcm/year and it can only receive small ships, up to 70 000 m3.
-Its rate of use declined from 100% in the thermal year 2001/2002 to 27% in the thermal year 2008/2009.
+Its rate of use declined from 100% in the thermal year13 2001/2002 to 27% in the thermal year 2008/2009.
 Since Q4 2009 Panigaglia capacity has been temporarily reduced to 70% because of a maintenance intervention on a regasification unit.
 It is expected that total capacity will be restored in 2011.
-The Rovigo terminal entered into operation in Q4 2009 with a regasification capacity of 8 bcm/year and is able to receive up to 150,000 m3 cargos.
+The Rovigo terminal entered into operation in Q4 2009 with a regasification capacity of 8 bcm/year and is able to receive up to 150 000 m3 cargoes.

-Due to a limited regasification capacity, LNG has played, up to now, a restricted role in the Italian gas market, accounting for around 10% of total natural gas consumption.
-However, new projects are seen as a way of promoting competition, supporting new entrants and diversifying supply.
+Due to a limited regasification capacity, LNG has played, up to now, a restricted role in the Italian gas market, accounting for less than 5% of total natural gas consumption.
+However, new projects are seen as a way of promoting competition, supporting new entrants and diversifying supply14.

 The Panigaglia terminal is regulated.
-Rovigo is partially exempt (80% of the regasification capacity is exempt from third party access for 25 years and 20% remains under the regulated TPA regime).
-Five users shipped LNG to Panigaglia terminal in 2008/2009, three of which only shipped spot cargos.
-In 2008 one shipper has been allocated part of the r-TPA capacity at Rovigo terminal with a long term contract starting in 2009.
-Other users had access to Rovigo terminal in 2010 with spot cargos or short term contracts.
+Rovigo is partially exempted (80% of the regasification capacity is exempted from third party access for 25 years and 20% remains under regulated TPA regime).
+Five users shipped LNG to Panigaglia terminal in 2008/2009, 3 of which only shipped spot cargoes.
+One shipper has been allocated part of the r-TPA capacity at Rovigo terminal in 2008.

-Italian legislation assigns the National Regulatory Authority (NRA) the power to fix the criteria for accessing regasification capacity and for offering and executing regasification services, as well as the obligations of a terminal's users and LSOs.
+Italian legislation assigns the NRA the power to fix the criteria for accessing regasification capacity and for offering and executing regasification services, as well as the obligations of terminal's users and LSOs.
 This regulation was defined by the Autorità per l'energia elettrica e il gas (AEEG) in the order 167/05.
-In the case of exempted terminals (partially or totally), the regulation is integrated with special provisions issued by the Ministry (decree 11 April 2006) concerning the allocation of the TPA capacity of partially exempted terminals and the way to re-allocate the exempted capacity that is not used.
+In the case of exempted terminals (partially or totally), the regulation is integrated with special provisions issued by the Ministry (decree 11 April 2006) concerning the allocation of the TPA capacity of partially exempted terminals and the way to reallocate the exempted capacity that is not used.